huozhi/fpoint/README.md

 ```

 the kind of `event` may be one of the input events (`PointerEvent`, `TouchEvent`, `MouseEvent`), depends on what really fired by browser.

+### Derivative

+For React.js integration, you can checkout [react-fpoint](https://github.com/huozhi/react-fpoint) as alternative.